 Keep in mind that a traditional wedding might not prompt airfare savings if you choose to spend your honeymoon abroad.
 With the right destination wedding package, however, your honeymoon lodgings could be included free of charge or at a significant discount.

 Which is cheaper?
-A stay-at-home, traditional wedding
+An at-home wedding

 Bachelor & Bachelorette Party Activities

 A night out with the guys or gals can quickly get expensive, particularly if you hit a fancy bar or stay in a hotel for a night or even longer.
 So why not party at an all-inclusive resort?
-Not only are all drinks included, you won’t have to worry about choosing a designated driver or finding an Uber ($$$).
+Not only are all drinks and meals included, you won’t have to worry about choosing a designated driver or finding an Uber ($$$).

 A RetailMeNot survey suggests that, with domestic bachelorette parties, guests can expect to spend $137 on food and $116 on booze – costs that don’t factor into pre-wedding festivities at all-inclusive resorts.

 Which is cheaper?
 Destination (assuming you book an all-inclusive package!)